 - Enable “Disable dashboard redirection”

-- Enable “Immediately block IP after any request to wp-login.php”
+- Optionally enable “Immediately block IP after any request to wp-login.php”

 2. Activate security policies on the Hardening tab